-So how does this knowledge of eye movement help us in detecting someone who is lying?
+So how does this knowledge of eye movement help us in detecting someone who is lying, according to NLP experts?

-Now we know what to look for regarding eye movements when lying.
-If you ask someone a question, we can follow their eye movements and tell if someone is lying or not.
+Now we know what NLP experts believe regarding eye movements when lying.
+They say that if you ask someone a question, you can follow their eye movements and tell if someone is lying or not.